AIPLA holds a variety of annual awards competitions for regular members, students members and youth.

-The winner of the Jan Jancin Award will receive a $5,000 cash award, and reasonable travel expenses to receive the award during the 2013 AIPLA Annual Meeting.
+The winner of the Jan Jancin Award will receive a $5,000 cash award, and reasonable travel expenses to receive the award during the 2014 ABA meeting.
 The recipient must be able to attend in person to receive the award.

 Please submit a nomination in the form of a letter of recommendation on law school letterhead, enclosing a one-page written summation of the achievements from the nominee, along with all items listed in the exemplary criteria including student’s application summary.